 - Cover your sneezes and coughs – wash your hands afterwards!

 - Avoid crowded places like hospitals or schools to help prevent the spread of RSV

 One of the most important things you can do is to stay hydrated by drinking water or electrolyte replacements.
-When you have a fever, you become dehydrated, so staying on top of hydration is key to letting your body recover, as well as keep your throat lubricated if you have a sore throat or your throat is raw from coughing.
+When you have a fever, you become dehydrated, staying on top of hydration is key to helping your body recover.
+Hydration helps keep your throat moist when it is sore throat or raw from coughing.
 The next most important thing you can do is to stay at home and REST if you’re feeling sick.
-This helps prevent RSV from infecting others.
+Not only does this help you heal, it prevents RSV from infecting others.

 Before you take any medication, talk to your healthcare provider.
-If it’s not contraindicated, you can take medications like ibuprofen or Tylenol to reduce fevers, and cold medications to help with runny noses or excessive coughing.
+They will let you know if you can take medications like ibuprofen or Tylenol to reduce fevers, and cold medications to help with runny noses or excessive coughing.
 Again, always touch base with your provider before starting any medications.